keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 > [`Either`]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/effects/Either.scala#L122-L151),
 > and [`List`]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/effects/List.scala#L206-L235) in the sample repository.

-`Option` and `Either`'s instances of `Applicative` are straight-forward: if a function and argument are present, they are applied and the result returned in the desired case.
-If either are missing, then the undesired case is propagated instead.
+`Option` and `Either`'s instances of `Applicative` are straight-forward: if a function and argument are present, they are applied and the result returned in the **desired case**.
+If either are missing, then the **undesired case** is _propagated_ instead.

 `List` looks very different at first glance, but conceptually performs the same way.
 Specifically, `List` performs a Cartesian product of its functions and arguments, applying each pair together and building a new `List` from the results.
-If either the function or argument `List` are empty, then an empty result `List` is returned, as an empty `List` represents the undesired case.
+If either the function or argument `List` are empty, then an empty result `List` is returned, as an empty `List` represents the **undesired case**.

 ## Applicative laws